dhutapratama/docs/scout.md

     abstract public function getTotalCount($results);
     abstract public function flush($model);

-You may find it helpful to review the implementations of these methods on the `Laravel\Scout\Engines\AlgoliaEngine` class.
+You may find it helpful to review the implementations of these methods on the `Lets\Scout\Engines\AlgoliaEngine` class.
 This class will provide you with a good starting point for learning how to implement each of these methods in your own engine.

 <a name="registering-the-engine"></a>
 #### Registering The Engine

 Once you have written your custom engine, you may register it with Scout using the `extend` method of the Scout engine manager.
-Scout's engine manager may be resolved from the Laravel service container.
+Scout's engine manager may be resolved from the Lets service container.
 You should call the `extend` method from the `boot` method of your `App\Providers\AppServiceProvider` class or any other service provider used by your application:

     use App\ScoutExtensions\MySqlSearchEngine;
-    use Laravel\Scout\EngineManager;
+    use Lets\Scout\EngineManager;

     /**
      * Bootstrap any application services.